 We'd love to hear from you if you try any of these ideas out.
 Share them with us on social media.

-For lots of us, playing games is how we relax, socialise and even find support.
-We know the gaming community is a great place to connect with people across the world.
-Get more resources to do your own gaming event for Mind through Switch Off, Game On
+For lots of us, playing games and watching streams is how we relax, socialise and even find support.
+We know the streaming community is a great place to connect with people across the world.
+Get more resources to do your own streaming event for Mind through Stream for Mind.

 Use Skype, FaceTime or Google Hangouts to hold a virtual pub quiz.
 Set up a JustGiving page and ask your guests to make a donation to take part.